tribixbite/awesome/README.md

 *   [TheSharks/WildBeast](https://github.com/TheSharks/WildBeast) - Feature-rich Discord bot framework
 *   [FireDiscordBot/bot](https://github.com/FireDiscordBot/bot) - A Discord bot for all your needs.
 With memes, utilities, moderation & more, Fire is the only bot you'll need.
 *   [discohook/site](https://github.com/discohook/site) - The easiest way to build and send Discord messages using webhooks (deprecated: see discohook/discohook)
-*   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
-Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi or any x86 system.
+*   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - An elegant home server OS.
+Run OpenClaw, store your files and photos, run a Bitcoin node, and do more with over 300 apps in the Umbrel App Store.
 *   [bitslurp/react-shadow-drive](https://github.com/bitslurp/react-shadow-drive) - Basic react hook and some utils for Shadow Drive
 *   [tusharjo/mockzilla](https://github.com/tusharjo/mockzilla) - The fastest way to mock API calls for your React / Vue.js / Angular apps for FREE!.
 *   [project-serum/oyster-swap](https://github.com/project-serum/oyster-swap) -